mihdalal/robomimic/docs/index.rst

-.. robomimic documentation master file, created by sphinx-quickstart on Wed Apr  7 00:03:09 2021.
+.. sp_robomimic documentation master file, created by sphinx-quickstart on Wed Apr  7 00:03:09 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to robomimic's documentation!
+Welcome to sp_robomimic's documentation!
 =====================================

 .. toctree::